Shaipratt51/ML-SUPERVISED/README.md

 # 🚀 Supervised Machine Learning

 A comprehensive collection of **Supervised Machine Learning** algorithms implemented using **Python** and **Scikit-learn**.
-This repository demonstrates the complete machine learning pipeline—from data preprocessing to model evaluation—through practical regression and classification examples using real-world datasets.
+This repository demonstrates the complete machine learning pipeline—from data preprocessing to model evaluation—through practical **Regression** and **Classification** projects using real-world datasets.

 ---

-## 📌 Repository Structure
+# 📂 Repository Structure

 ```text
 SUPERVISED/